 The main goal of glaucoma treatment is to preserve vision and quality of life by preventing further damage to the optic nerve, which can lead to irreversible blindness.
-Because glaucoma damage is permanent, treatment focuses on slowing or halting progression rather than restoring lost vision.
+This is particularly important as glaucoma often results from elevated intraocular pressure.
+Since glaucoma damage is permanent, treatment strategies—such as minimally invasive glaucoma surgery and selective laser trabeculoplasty—focus on slowing or halting progression rather than restoring lost vision.

 Why it’s often first: